kfahn22/supershape/README.md

 # 3D SUPER shapes

-## The genesis of my interest in shapershapes is Daniel Shiffman's wonderful Coding Train Challenge on Supershapes.
+ The genesis of my interest in supershapes is Daniel Shiffman's wonderful Coding Train Challenge on Supershapes.

-[3d Supershapes challenge] https://thecodingtrain.com/challenges/26-3d-supershapes

 The supershape is a generalization of the superellipse, and was proposed by Johan Gielis.
 The 3D version is an extension using spherical coordinates.
+The supershape formula is really complex.
+Luckily, you don't have to completely understand the formula to use it to create some really fun shapes, although watching Daniel Shiffman's Coding Challenge video is a great start.

+[3d Supershapes challenge] https://thecodingtrain.com/challenges/26-3d-supershapes

 [Wikipedia page on supershapes] https://en.wikipedia.org/wiki/Superformula

-The supershape formula is really complex math!
-Lucky, we don't have to completely understand the formula to use it to create some really fun shapes, although watching Daniel Shiffman's Coding Challenge video is a great start!!

 ## Rendering 3D supershapes using the superformula

   These shapes were rendered in p5.js using a port of the code that Daniel Shiffman wrote in Processing in his Supershape Coding Challenge.
 This method applies a mesh to the vertices calculated from the superformula.
 This is illustrated in the top left image, where the stroke is drawn.
 In the other images, I have removed the stroke and varied the parameters to the supershape.
-You can play around with the parameters in the live version of the sketch.
+I have created a supershape generator with sliders and color options, so you can experiment with the parameters.

 <img class="img" src="assets/supershape_stroke.jpg" alt="Supershape" style=" display: block;
     margin-left: auto;